isl-org/Open3D/docs/tutorial/t_reconstruction_system/integration.rst

    :lineno-start: 255
    :lines: 256-262

-For more generalized functionalities, you may extend the macros and/or the kernel functions and compile Open3D from scratch achieve the maximal performance (~100Hz on a GTX 1070), or follow :ref:`customized_integration` and implement a fast prototype (~25Hz).
+For more generalized functionalities, you may extend the macros and/or the kernel functions and compile Open3D from scratch to achieve the maximal performance (~100Hz on a GTX 1070), or follow :ref:`customized_integration` and implement a fast prototype (~25Hz).

 Surface extraction
 ``````````````````